Guestlegend/Guestlegend/README.md

 # 💫 About Me:
+👋 Hi, I'm Delvino Alvin!
+I am a Computer Science student from Binus University, passionate building apps, games, websites, etc for scalable solutions.
-My journey into coding began with a curiosity about how websites are made.<br>Since then, I've honed my skills in coding through various projects.<br>I'm also dedicated to mastering games, websites, and mobile apps development.<br><br><br> Currently learning: Python
+My journey into coding began with a curiosity about how websites are made.<br>Since then, I've honed my skills in coding through various projects as you can see at my repositories.<br><br><br> Currently focusing on: GUI and games

 ## 🌐 Socials: